 In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest: Simplifying the Presentation of Debt Issuance Costs."
 This update requires an entity to present debt issuance costs related to a recognized debt liability as a direct deduction from the carrying amount of that debt liability consistent with debt discounts and is effective for financial statements issued for fiscal years beginning after December 15, 2015 and interim periods within those fiscal years.
-We do not expect it to have a material impact on our consolidated financial position, results of operations or cash flows.
+This guidance was adopted on January 1, 2016 and did not have a material impact on our consolidated financial position, results of operations or cash flows.